 While we don’t want our dogs to feel stress, sometimes the best we can do is give them the best tools possible to cope until things calm down.
 We also must make sure they aren’t under constant stress because of circumstances we’re able to change.

 I’ll definitely keep Honey’s comfort in mind as we plan our trips.
-And make sure I always leave room on my lap for a stressed puppy.
+I’ll keep an eye out for signs my dog is stressed.
+And make sure I always leave room on my lap for a nervous puppy.